dbindel/logger/README.md

 the `tfinish` field) is a good way of recording the time taken.
 When the log is updated only after the relevant time, the `tclock` field indicates an estimate of how much time was taken.

+## Catch file

+The catch file consists of log-like entries that do not actually correspond to log events.
+These might be URLs that I want to revisit, books finished, quotes, etc.  They typically do not have time finished or clock information, but otherwise look much like log file entries.

 ## To do file